keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 #### Things they can investigate

 - Lapeer Park
-	-
+	- Footsteps in the snow
+	- very high investigation check they find a completely deflated eye in the grass sticking out above the snow
 - Christian Gomez
 	- was attacked
 	- attacker was wearing a trench coat and a large brimmed hat, couldn't make out the face but swears it had more than two eyes.
-	- didn't feel much pain beyond being knocked out and waking up with a headache and a missing eye.
+	- doesnt remember much/ beyond being knocked out and waking up with a headache and a missing eye.
 	- attacker seemed very fast.
 #### If they don't
 Scene description.